balaji1233/youtube-comment-sentiment-Insights/README.md

 # YouTube Sentiment Analysis 👍👎😊

-This project provides a web application for sentiment analysis of YouTube comments.
-It allows users to input a YouTube link and analyzes the sentiment of the comments associated with that video.
-The application also displays video information, channel information, and visualizations of the sentiment analysis results.
+This project introduces a dynamic web application that performs rigorous sentiment analysis on YouTube comments.
+Users can submit a YouTube link, and the application scrutinizes the sentiment of the associated comments.
+Additionally, it exhibits video details, channel specifics, and graphical representations of the sentiment analysis outcomes.
 ## Features ✨

-- Extracts the video ID from a YouTube link.
+ -Derives the video ID from a given YouTube link.
-- Retrieves comments from the specified YouTube video and saves them to a CSV file. 💬📑
-- Performs sentiment analysis on the comments using the VADER (Valence Aware Dictionary and sEntiment Reasoner) sentiment analysis tool. 😃😠😐
-- Generates bar charts and scatter plots to visualize the sentiment analysis results. 📊📈
-- Retrieves video and channel information from the YouTube API. 📺🔍
-- Provides an interactive web interface using Streamlit. 🌐✨
+ -Harvests comments from the designated YouTube video and archives them in a CSV file. 💬📑 -Executes sentiment analysis on the comments utilizing the VADER (Valence Aware Dictionary and sEntiment Reasoner) sentiment analysis instrument. 😃😠😐 -Fabricates bar charts and scatter plots to illustrate the sentiment analysis findings. 📊📈 -Procures video and channel specifics from the YouTube API. 📺🔍 -Offers an interactive web interface via Streamlit. 🌐✨

 ## Installation 🛠️